poudels54443/MSCS-532-Final-Project/README.md

 # HPC Data Locality & Layout Optimization (AoS → SoA)

 ## Overview
 This project demonstrates a practical optimization emphasized in the MSR’23 empirical study on HPC performance bugs: improving **data locality and memory layout**.
 The benchmark suite shows how moving from an **Array‑of‑Structs (AoS)** representation to a **Structure‑of‑Arrays (SoA)** layout, using **unit‑stride traversal**, and applying **simple blocking** changes performance for common kernels.
-The code is a small, reproducible prototype intended for coursework and lab write‑ups.
+The code is a small, reproducible prototype.

 ## How to Run
 1. Ensure Python and NumPy are installed (Matplotlib is optional for charts; Numba is optional for JIT paths).